 Population and ethnic group

-In the 6th year of Emperor Zhao of Western Han Dynasty (BC 81), Baishi County (Xiahe region) was established and under jurisdiction of Jincheng County.
+In 6th year of Emperor Zhao of Western Han Dynasty (BC 81), Baishi County (Xiahe region) was established and under jurisdiction of Jincheng County.

-In the Western Jin Dynasty, Xiahe area was under jurisdiction of Jinxing County, and was later occupied by Tuyuhun regime
+In Western Jin Dynasty, Xiahe area was under jurisdiction of Jinxing County, and was later occupied by Tuyuhun regime

 In 1949, Xiahe County was established